 Variety taken- Oryza sativa var.
 Sona Masoori

-Whole and un-infested rice grains were collected from the cereal market, Kanpur.
-After the collection the grains were heat sterilized to kill any hidden infesting stage and disinfected seeds were weighed using digital balance and then stored in cool and dried place for further work.
+Whole and uninfested rice grains were collected from the cereal market, Kanpur.
+After the collection, the grains were heat sterilized to kill any hidden infesting stage, and disinfected seeds were weighed using a digital balance and then stored in a cool and dry place for further work.

 Assessment of physical characters of Oryza sativa var.
 Sona Masoori